tinytecher/Frontend-Mentors-QR-Code/README.md

 <img width="314" alt="ss" src="https://github.com/tinytecher/Frontend-Mentors-QR-Code/assets/79761202/a2fcf7d7-b105-4b7b-9bff-d9a75aeebab5">

+## Deployment

+The QR Code Component is deployed using Netlify.
+You can visit the deployed site by clicking the following link: [QR Code Component](https://your-netlify-link-goes-here)
 # QR Code Component - Frontend Mentor Challenge

 This project serves as a practice exercise to enhance CSS fundamentals by replicating a design from Frontend Mentor.
 The objective was to create a QR code component using HTML and CSS, showcasing the ability to style and position elements to achieve a visually appealing and responsive design.